shnewto/bnf/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+Usually helps to describe the behavior you're seeing vs what you expected to see.

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behavior.
+If there's input that causes this, that'd be really helpful to include here!
-1. Use this file... (include that here please!)
-2. Run doing...
-3. Etc.

-**Expected behavior**
-A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

 **Desktop (please complete the following information):**
- - OS: [e.g. iOS] (could matter?)
  - Version [e.g. 22]
+ - Maybe OS matters?

 **Additional context**
 Add any other context about the problem here.